lsolbach/TemplateEngine/readme.txt

 * refactored code for robustness, removed review issues
 * fixed tokenizer bug for identifiers starting with keywords
 * fixed tokenizer for better matching of a xml declaration
+* fixed cascading of type methods
 * suppressed string evaluation of numerics, lists and maps when not in string context
 * added methods to MapValue to make them more convenient
-* enhanced diagnostic output on GenerateExceptions
+* enhanced diagnostic output on Exceptions
 * refactored names of interfaces and classes
 * refactored method call mechanism for template methods
 * refactored symbol tables in ast nodes to a node independend value environment